 No. Like all Arizona PBS original productions, “Check, Please!
-Arizona” is free from commercial interest, and is not and never will be “pay-for-play.”
+Arizona” is free from commercial interest and is not and never will be “pay-for-play.”
 The financial sponsors of this program have no editorial input or oversight.

-Arizona PBS is grateful for the financial support of businesses in Arizona, including restaurants.
+Arizona PBS is grateful for the financial support of businesses in Arizona including restaurants.
 However, our editorial policy and internal review processes ensure a clear separation between fundraising and content creation.

-As a PBS member station, Arizona PBS observes a strong code of policies regarding editorial content in order to maintain viewers’ trust.
+As a PBS member station, Arizona PBS observes a strong code of policies regarding editorial content to maintain viewers’ trust.
 Arizona PBS is mandated to certify that editorial freedom is guaranteed in every locally produced program to fulfill the mission of public broadcasting to inform, inspire and educate.
 Arizona PBS will not relinquish or compromise the editorial control of any production by request or suggestion of sponsors, funders, donors, lobbyists or special interest groups.
 Editorial integrity in public broadcasting depends upon each station upholding a commitment to providing a free and independent decision-making process throughout the production process in a manner ultimately accountable to, and in service of, the needs and interests of Arizonans.

 I have a question or comment about “Check, Please!
 Arizona” or one of the featured restaurants.
 How can I submit my comment or question?